the-useless-one/sea_surfer/README.md

 creating a Proof-of-Concept HTML page is kind of a pain in the ass.
 So I decided to create a little Python program to automate this task.

-Sea Surfer takes a file containing an HTTP request, and create an HTML page with a pre-filled form, which will be auto-sent with JavaScript.
+Sea Surfer takes a file containing an HTTP request, and creates an HTML page with a pre-filled form, which will be auto-sent with JavaScript.

 It's not the pretitest code, and I'm not the first guy to create something like